caelcs/quarkus-template/README.md

 - ✅ Use of Architecture Unit Test
 - ✅ Use of Wiremock for stubs
 - ❌ Use of GatLing for Stress Tests
-- ❌ Use of E2E tests using BDD and Cucumber
+- ✅ Use of BDD and JGiven as Native Integration Test

 ## Running the application in dev mode